DruidSmith/geojson/README.md

 # GeoJSON
 =======

-This is just a collection of tests and experiments dealing with GeoJSON, to include styling via MapBox symbol sets.
+This is just a collection of info, tests and experiments dealing with GeoJSON, to include styling via MapBox symbol sets.

 ## Useful Resources: